joshroman/granola-obsidian-sync/README.md

 - **Updates**: Scheduled meetings that become filed meetings
 - **Timezone**: All operations use Eastern US timezone for consistency

+## Transcript Overrides

+Transcripts are always included for:
+- **#transcript tag**: Meeting title contains `#transcript` (case-insensitive).
+Tag is stripped from saved title/filename and added to frontmatter tags.
+- **Meet This Moment**: Meetings with titles starting with "Meet This Moment"
+- **Mindshift Recovery National Call**: Meetings with titles starting with "Mindshift Recovery National Call"

+For all other meetings, transcripts follow `SYNC_TRANSCRIPT` and `TRANSCRIPT_TITLE_FILTER` settings.

 ## Failure Behavior

 - **API Validation**: "0 meetings returned" triggers failure notification